 Finally, our results are useful for comparing different approaches to argumentation.
-In fact, there is increasing interest in algorithms and implementations for argumentation systems including for abstract argumentation systems [10, 2, 11, 28], for assumption-based argumentation systems [23, 13, 21], for logic-based argumentation systems based on defeasible logic [22, 9, 29, 8], and for logic-based argumentation systems based on classical logic [16].
+In fact, there is increasing interest in algorithms and implementations for argumentation systems including for abstract argumentation systems [2,11,12,32], for assumption-based argumentation systems [15,25,27], for logic-based argumentation systems based on defeasible logic [9,10,26,33], and for logic-based argumentation systems based on classical logic [18].
 Undertaking empirical evaluations that compare these algorithms is difficult because of the diverse approaches taken in implementing them.
 So undertaking evaluations via encodations as QBFs offers the opportunity for a level playing field for comparisons that draw out the strengths and weaknesses of each of the algorithms and their underlying reasoning mechanisms.
+In particular, comparisons with QBF encodings for other argumentation formulations [22] or, encodings in terms of classical logic for nonmonotonic formalisms in general [3,19] are now enabled.